KillingVectorField/ZhixuanShao.github.io/index.md

 * STA 032--Gateway to Data Science, Winter 2020
 * STA 100--Applied Statistics for Biological Sciences, Fall 2019

-;## Welcome to GitHub Pages
+; ## Welcome to GitHub Pages
 ;
-;You can use the [editor on GitHub](https://github.com/KillingVectorField/ZhixuanShao.github.io/edit/master/index.md) to maintain and ; ;preview the content for your website in Markdown files.
+; You can use the [editor on GitHub](https://github.com/KillingVectorField/ZhixuanShao.github.io/edit/master/index.md) to maintain and ; preview the content for your website in Markdown files.
 ;
-;Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from ;the content in your Markdown files.
+; Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
 ;
 ;### Markdown
 ;